-A berry loaf cake made with blackberries and blueberries that is moist and light.
+A low carb berry loaf cake made with blackberries and blueberries that is moist and light.
 Enjoy a slice for dessert today!

 Although I made this berry loaf cake with coconut flour you could use almond flour instead.
 Although when you use almond flour you would need to increase the quantity and decrease the eggs.
 I prefer coconut flour currently as it’s cheaper for me here!